 Diving the Cenotes

 Any dive holiday to Caribbean Mexico wouldn’t be complete without diving the world famous Cenotes.
 These are accessible as a day trip from the island of Cozumel and provide a dramatic juxtaposition to the current drenched reefs of Cozumel.
 Find out more about diving the Cenotes here

-Pro Dive Mexico - Cozumel
+Pro Dive international - Cozumel